leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What are the side effects of uveitis?
 - If I do not see a doctor, what can result from uveitis?
 - Do I need to receive injections for uveitis?

-## intent: amd-condition-retina
-- What is age-related macular degeneration?
-- What is AMD
-- why is my macula dying
-- how come my macula has degenerated
-- why does my macula spoil when i get old
-- do old people get macular degeneration
-- does AMD cause straight lines to be wavy
-- is AMD sight threatening
-- does AMD cause squiggly vision
-- why do i see squiggly lines with amd
-- do diabetics get amd
-- Can AMD cause blindness
-- Is AMD common
-- How common is amd
-- What causes amd
-- Does smoking cause AMD
-- What does AMD mean?
-- What happens in AMD?
-- What does wet/dry AMD mean?
-- Is AMD common in Singapore?
-- What are the types of AMD?
-- At what age does AMD develop?
-- Is AMD permanent?
-- Is my risk of AMD higher if I smoke?
-- Is wet or dry AMD worse?

 ## intent: amd-symptoms_signs-retina
 - What the symptoms of AMD?